 Content guidelines and restrictions for BrightSign client

-We have constant ongoing optimizations in the content rendering interface (so-called displayer) and we are developing a new displayer, specialized to simple content playback with significantly improved speed.
+We have constant ongoing optimizations in the content rendering interface (so-called displayer).
+We are developing a new displayer specifically for simple content playback with significantly improved speed.

 You can find the recommendations below for each widget in our editor.

-Stationary text is among the easiest contents to render and in itself it doesn’t cause any issues, however it can have an impact on speed if it has an animation or effect (such as drop shadow) added to it or is placed above or behind another animated widget.
-This impact depends on the amount and size of the text, and the complexity and motion of the animations involved.
+Stationary text is among the easiest contents to render and in itself doesn’t cause any issues.
+However, there can be an impact on speed if text has an animation or effect (such as drop shadow) added to it or is placed above or behind another animated widget.
+This impact depends on the length and size of the text as well as the complexity and motion of the animations involved.

-Similarly to the text widgets, stationary images have low performance impact, but they can have more influencing factors.
-In addition to the animations and effects attachable to text widgets, images can have relatively big file sizes which not only affect network usage, but they can slow down page swaps if the overall size or number of images, needed to be shown at once, is too big.
-If you are concerned about file size, try to improve the compression ratio by converting the images to jpg or png format.
+Similarly to the text widgets, stationary images have low performance impact but they have more influencing factors.
+In addition to the animations and effects attachable to text widgets, images can have relatively large file sizes.
+Large image files not only affect network usage, but they can slow down page swaps if the overall size or number of images, needed to be shown at once, is too big.
+If you are concerned about file size try to improve the compression ratio by converting the images to jpg or png format.

 Semi-transparent or animated gif images can take additional resources to play.

-Videos have a frame rate property which determines how many frames needed to be rendered per second.
-Higher framerate both makes the file size bigger and the playback more resource consuming.
-If you experience issues, convert your videos to lower resolution, frame rate or use a codec with better compression ratio.
+Videos have a frame rate property which determines how many frames need to be rendered per second.
+Higher frame rates make the file size larger and the playback consume more resources.
+If you experience issues, convert your videos to a lower resolution, lower frame rate, or use a codec with a better compression ratio.

-We recommend that if you want to display high-resolution video(s), then minimize the amount of any other widgets on that page.
+We recommend that if you want to display high-resolution videos then you should minimize the amount of other widgets on that page.

-These widgets have the highest impaction on page load speed, and they are mainly a convenience solution intended to use in stationary contents or playlists that don’t have frequent page swaps.
-If you find any issues, try to put the elements of your embedded content directly on the page without the content widget.
+These widgets have the highest impact on page load speed and they are mainly a convenience solution intended to use in stationary contents or playlists that don’t have frequent page swaps.
+If you experience any issues, try to put the elements of your embedded content directly on the page without the content widget.